Nerd Prescribed

 Most solopreneurs add one or two extras at build time.
 Here's what they cost:

-A one-person business launching for the first time spends €5,000–€8,000 once copywriting and SEO are included.
-Both are worth having from day one — retrofitting them later costs more.
+A one-person business launching for the first time typically spends €5,000–€8,000 once copywriting and SEO are included.
+Both are worth having from day one — retrofitting them later costs more and takes longer than doing it properly at the start.

 What Does Website Hosting and a Domain Cost Per Year?

 A .ie domain costs €15–€25/year.
 A .com is slightly cheaper at €10–€15/year.
-For an Irish business, the .ie extension gives you a small local SEO advantage and signals to Irish customers that you're based here.
+For an Irish business, .ie gives you a small local SEO advantage and signals to Irish visitors that you're actually based here.

-Hosting costs depend on how your site is built.
-A modern Next.js site on Vercel can start free and stay free for low-traffic builds.
+Hosting depends on how your site is built.
+A Next.js site on Vercel can start free and stay free for low-traffic builds.
 A managed WordPress site on a decent host runs €20–€80/month.

 How Much Should You Budget for Hosting?

-Budget €200–€600/year for hosting if you're on a managed WordPress platform.
-A Next.js site on Vercel can bring that closer to zero until your traffic scales significantly.
+Budget €200–€600/year if you're on a managed WordPress platform.
+A Next.js site on Vercel brings that closer to zero until your traffic scales significantly.

 What Does Website Maintenance Cost Per Month?